 Cheapest Car Insurance Companies for 20-Year-Old Drivers

 Insurance companies use your driving record as the biggest determinant of your auto insurance rates.
 They also consider how much you drive your car, your age and where you live when they figure out how much to charge.
 Young males often pay more than females because young males are more likely to engage in risky behavior behind the wheel and have a higher incidence of accidents.
-The best cheap companies for new drivers may vary depending on where you live, so be sure to shop around.
+The best cheap companies for brand-new drivers may vary depending on where you live, so be sure to shop around.